As we have seen, pairs provide a primitive “glue” that we can use to

 Part of the elegance of this picture language is that there is only one kind of

-painter.
+element, called a painter.
 A painter draws an image that is shifted

 and scaled to fit within a designated parallelogram-shaped frame.
 For example,

-there’s a primitive painter we’ll call wave
+there’s a primitive painter we’ll call wave that makes a crude line

 drawing, as shown in Figure 2.10.
 The actual shape of the drawing